-- 1. Be fully admitted into the graduate program. - Register for a minimum of either four or six credits per term depending upon student status (see below). - Maintain Satisfactory Academic Progress (SAP) (see www.edgewood.edu/financial for further details). - 4.
-Be a U.S. citizen or permanent resident of the U.S. and/or its territories (eligible non-citizens will be asked to provide proof of residency). - 5.
+- 1. Be fully admitted into the graduate program. - 2.
+Register for a minimum of either four or six credits per term depending upon student status (see below). - 3.
+Maintain Satisfactory Academic Progress (SAP) (see Edgewood Express > My Financial Aid for details). - 4.
+Be a U.S. citizen or eligible non-citizen. - 5.
 Not have been recently convicted under federal or state law of sale or possession of drugs and must not be in default of any educational loans. - 6.
 Complete the Free Application for Federal Student Aid (FAFSA).
 This can be completed at www.fafsa.ed.gov.